GrupoDiana/BRT-Documentation/docs/library/listener-models/hrtf-models/listener-acoustic-model-hrtf.md

-# Listener Acoustic Model based on HRTF direct convolution
+# Listener Model based on HRTF direct convolution

-The **Listener HRTF model** module of the library allows the rendering of spatial audio from multiple sound sources.
+The **Listener Direct HRTF Convolution Model** module of the library allows the rendering of spatial audio from multiple sound sources.
 It simulates the direct path between source and listener by taking advantage of *direct convolution* with head impulse responses (HRTF).
 This module independently processes each of the input sources, taking into account their positions and the position and orientation of the listener.

 Subsequently, this model performs a *near-field correction*, independent for each of the sources.
 This correction is made by filtering the signals corresponding to each ear.
 The coefficients of these filters are dependent on the distance between source and listener and the interaural azimuth.